xpepermint/httlib-rs/protos/README.md

 Protocol Buffers addresses this issue and is one of the most optimized protocols which is also growing in popularity.

-This is not a fully featured Protocol Buffers library for generating code for the client and the server.
-The crate focuses on the low-level data compression and decompression for transmiting typed objects over the wire and offers a full implementation of the Protocol Buffer's binary protocol.
+This library is not meant for generating code for the client and the server.
-The library can in such be used for different use cases.
+The crate focuses on the low-level data compression and decompression for transmitting typed objects over the wire.
+It offers the full implementation of the Protocol Buffer's binary protocol.

 ### Usage